preraulab/Apnea_dynamics_toolbox/README.md

 # Apnea_dynamics_toolbox
 The sleep apnea dynamics toolbox implemented in Matlab
 ### This is the repository for the code referenced in:
-> Shuqiang Chen, Susan Redline, Uri T. Eden, and Michael J. Prerau*, [Dynamic Models of Obstructive Sleep Apnea Provide Robust Prediction of Respiratory Event Timing and a Statistical Framework for Phenotype Exploration], SLEEP 2022 (in press)
+> Shuqiang Chen, Susan Redline, Uri T. Eden, and Michael J. Prerau*.
+Dynamic Models of Obstructive Sleep Apnea Provide Robust Prediction of Respiratory Event Timing and a Statistical Framework for Phenotype Exploration, Sleep, 2022, zsac189, https://doi.org/10.1093/sleep/zsac189
 ---

 ## Table of Contents